 Lisa Kakinami, PhD

-Assistant Professor (in collaboration with the PERFORM Centre), Mathematics and Statistics
+Assistant Professor, Mathematics and Statistics

 Selection of recent publications (students supervised denoted with *)

 1. van Rassel CR, Bewski NA, *O'Loughlin EK, Wright A, *Scheel DP, *Puig L, Kakinami L. Validity of electrical impedance myography to estimate percent body fat: comparison to bio-electrical impedance and dual-energy x-ray absorptiometry.
 (J Sports Med Phys Fitness, In press)

 2. Kakinami L, Henderson M, Chiolero A, Cole TJ, Paradis G. Identifying the best body mass index metric to assess adiposity change in children.
 Arch Dis Child.
 2014;99(11):1020-4.

 3. Kakinami L, Séguin L, Lambert M, Gauvin L, Nikiema B, Paradis G. Comparison of three lifecourse models of poverty in predicting cardiovascular disease risk in youth.
 Ann Epidemol.
 2013;23(8):485-91.

 4. Kakinami L, Henderson M, Delvin EE, Levy E, O’Loughlin J, Lambert M, Paradis G. Association between different growth curve definitions of overweight and obesity and cardiometabolic risk in children.
 CMAJ.2012;184(10):E539-50.

 1. Ghenadenik A, Kakinami L, van Hulst A, Henderson M, Barnett T. Neighbourhoods and obesity: a longitudinal study of characteristics of the built environment and their association with adiposity outcomes in children in Montreal, Canada.
 Prev Med.
 2018;111:35-40.